 A guardianship is a formal legal arrangement granted by a court under which one person has the right and duty to care for another person and/or their property.
-At HoganWillig, we assist clients with guardianship proceedings to help protect the well-being and property of individuals with disabilities and incapacitated individuals.
+At HoganWillig, we assist clients with guardianship proceedings to help protect the well-being and property of individuals who are incapacitated or who have disabilities.

 There are 3 basic types of guardianships in New York: